-Western Reserve Academy's 181st Commencement will take place on Sunday, May 28, 2017 at 1:30 p.m.
+Western Reserve Academy's 181st Commencement took place on Sunday, May 28, 2017 at 1:15 p.m.
 The Commencement Ceremony is the culmination of the hard work, dedication and passion that WRA students have put into their high school experiences.
-This year's Commencement is sure to be one that the Class of 2017 will never forget.
+This year's Commencement was one that the Class of 2017 will never forget.
 The forever friends, strong bonds with advisors and faculty, and memories that were made at Reserve will carry on with our senior class as they go on to some of the top colleges and universities and pioneer their futures.

 News & Updates

 Saturday, May 27

 9 a.m. | Alumni Association Induction Brunch | Ellsworth Dining Hall

 Attendance is required for all seniors (including postgraduates).
 Family and friends are invited to attend this brunch in the dining hall where the Class of 2017 will be formally welcomed as alumni.

 11 a.m. | Senior Celebration | Chapel